Crown of Arthain

-Crown of Arthain is a 1980 video game published by Micro Lab.
+Crown of Arthain is a video game for the Apple II published in 1980 by Micro Lab.

 Contents

-Crown of Arthain is a two-player fantasy game in which the board, a hex map drawn in hi-res graphics with features such as rivers, forests, and a mountain range down the middle, is home for two princes searching for their father's crown.
+Crown of Arthain is a two-player fantasy game in which the players are two princes who will need to find and search a dungeon for their father's crown.

 Reception

 John Morrison reviewed Crown of Arthain in The Space Gamer No. 49.
 Morrison commented that "Crown of Arthain would have made a fair two-player game if the monster frequency was reduced drastically.
 Also, the price is a tad high.
 As a one-player game it has nothing to recommend it.
 I recommend it as-is only to rich gamers who'll buy anything."